donox/sst_static/support/admin_pages/shortcodes.md

 This shortcode currently has no arguments or other specifiers though developing them seems reasonable.

-###Layout Shortcodes
+###Layout Shortcode
-These shortcodes provide the ability to specify layout for a document.
+This shortcode provides the ability to specify layout for a document.
 It is based on the CSS Flexbox model which is described in
 [this basic tutorial](https://www.quackit.com/css/flexbox/tutorial/flexbox_introduction.cfm).